jthiema/Top-Quark-Spin-Correlations/README.md

 ## Ling's Recommended Method: How to Get Started w/ the HL-LHC (https://en.wikipedia.org/wiki/Future_Circular_Collider)
 ### Updated on 02/28/2023

-- To start the project, call the initialization shell commands TWICE!!: <br>
+- To start the project, call the initialization shell commands: <br>
 ```
-$ source init.sh
 $ source init.sh
 ```
 - For HL-LHC, we need to convert the delphes files into ntuples.